organicfreshcoffee/landing/client/lib/game/SERVER_INTEGRATION.md

 ## Overview

 Previously, the game used local generation classes (`FloorGenerator`, `RoomShapeGenerator`, `HallwayGenerator`) to create dungeon layouts on the client.
-Now, the system fetches pre-generated dungeon data from the server and renders it locally.
+Now, the system fetches complete dungeon data from the server and uses the hierarchy information to position rooms and hallways automatically.

+**Key Changes:**
+- Removed `RoomShapeGenerator` - Room shapes are now determined by server data
+- Simplified `ServerHallwayGenerator` - Uses server hierarchy instead of complex pathfinding
+- Enhanced `ServerFloorGenerator` - Implements hierarchy-based layout algorithm
+- Rooms positioned using parent-child relationships and direction indicators
+- Hallways created as straight lines with 90-degree turns based on `parentDirection`

 ## Key Changes